1. Remember you are a service provider. Be awesome.

 4. Communicate, communicate, communicate

-If a client pays you and you don't respond to their messages, in their mind they're assuming the worse - that you took them for a ride, or that you don't really want to work on their music.
+If a client pays you and you don't respond to their messages, in their mind they're assuming the worst - that you took them for a ride, or that you don't really want to work on their music.
 Communicate more than less.
 Give them updates.
 Don't ever disappear.

 5. Be a partner